controlmyspace/Computational-Practises-2025-sound-image-processing/Week 3/Graphic Vectors/README.md

+<h1>Week 3: Graphic Vectors</h1>

+<h2>Weekly Task</h2>
+In this task, you will use the random() function in Processing to create a grid of circles arranged in a chequerboard pattern.
+Each circle will either have a random shade of color or a fixed color, alternating across the grid.

+Hints: Use random() to generate random values for colors (check the Processing reference).
+For the chequerboard pattern, modulo can help you alternate between two sets of values, ensuring the correct placement of random and fixed color circles.

+<h2>Screengrabs</h2>

 <img width="384" alt="Screenshot 2025-03-04 at 10 18 45" src="https://github.com/user-attachments/assets/1df912ab-1cca-442d-965c-90a558c904e2" />
 <img width="391" alt="Screenshot 2025-03-04 at 10 22 11" src="https://github.com/user-attachments/assets/f0699a13-d03f-4f36-b3c7-d985f919e36d" />
 <img width="389" alt="Screenshot 2025-03-04 at 10 29 41" src="https://github.com/user-attachments/assets/980b22e7-b167-406e-ab5d-2e096597fd3d" />